 Internal Working Models of Self and Others

 An internal working model of the self arises as one interacts with close others.
 A child can derive beliefs about how acceptable the self is in the eyes of their primary caretaker, judged by how responsive they are.

 Working Models and Attachment Styles

-Researchers have identified four adult attachment styles according to different combinations of one’s inner working models of the self and others4.
+Researchers have identified four attachment styles in adults according to different combinations of one’s inner working models of the self and others4.

 A securely attached person possesses a positive sense of worthiness and an expectation that other people are generally accepting and responsive.